 Creative New Zealand And NZ On Air Creative Professionals Research Released

-Creative professionals are still earning considerably less than New Zealand wage earners.
+Creative professionals are still earning considerably less than other New Zealand wage earners.

 Research just released shows that New Zealand’s creative professionals’ median income is $37,000, compared to the median of $61,800 for salary and wage earners.
 Forty four percent of creative professionals supplement their creative income with other work; the median income from creative pursuits alone is $19,500 a year.